-Hence, the commission examined 27 subcomponents of the CPI, and most of our estimates of quality change were based on the collection of price data from independent sources and the careful quality adjustment of those independent data.
+independent sources and the careful quality adjustment of those independent data.
 Independent sources of price data were employed in our bias estimates for shelter, appliances, radio-TV, personal computers, apparel, public transportation, prescription drugs, and medical care.
 Estimates derived from these categories were extrapolated, sometimes partially rather than fully, to other house furnishings, nonprescription drugs, entertainment, commodities, and personal care.
 This left only a few remaining categories where we added a bias estimate to the CPI category in which there were already quality adjustments, rather than computing the bias estimate indirectly by subtracting an independent estimate from the CPI estimate for the same category.
-These categories were food and beverages, other utilities, new and used cars, motor fuel, and personal expenses.
+These categories were food and beverages, other utilities, new and used cars, and motor fuel, and personal expenses.
 The BLS did not object to our "down in the trenches" approach to the problem.
-Indeed, Moulton and Moses (1997) stated, "This is the first time that a systematic analysis of quality bias has been done
+Indeed, Moulton-Moses (1997, p.
+308) state, "This is the first time that a systematic analysis of quality bias has been done category by category, which we consider to be a noteworthy accomplishment of the Commission . . .[the] overall approach seems to us to be a sensible and useful way to approach the problem of coming up with an overall assessment of bias, and we expect this type of structure will prove to be useful in the future."